-For of much the core IDAES framework, model constraints are automaticallv scaled via a simple transformation where both sides of the constraint multiplied are by scale factor deа termined based on supplied variable and expression scaling factors.
-The of this is engoal to sure that solver tolermeaningful for ances are each constraint. con-А violation 1 straint of Х 10^{-8} should be acceptable, but not tight too to achieve given machine precision limits.
-IDAES model constraints should conform approximately to guideline after the this calculate_scaling_factors() method is executed.
+For much of the core IDAES framework, model constraints are automatically scaled via a simple transformation where both sides of the constraint are multiplied by a scale factor determined based on supplied variable and expression scaling factors.
+The goal of this is to ensure that solver tolerances are meaningful for each constraint.
+A constraint violation of 1×10^{-8} should be acceptable, but not too tight to achieve given machine precision limits.
+IDAES model constraints should conform approximately to this guideline after the calculate_scaling_factors() method is executed.
 Users should follow this guideline for constraints they write.
 The scaling of constraints for reasonable residual tolerances is done as a constraint transformation independent of the scaling factor suffix.
 Scaling factors for constraints can still be set based on other methods such as reducing very large Jacobian matrix entries.